mdnpascual/Categorized_VRLauncher/README.txt

 # VR Game Launcher

 Current limitation:
-- Game Title must not have a command on it
+- Game Title must not have a comma on it